datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 However, often you want to write code and save it so that you can open the code again and re-run it later.
 This saved file with code in it is referred to as a **script**.
 When you want to write code and save it in a script, you'll do this in the Source panel.

-To get started in your script file, copy and paste the following into your Source quandrant (top-right).
+To get started in your script file, copy and paste the following into your Source quadrant (top-right).

 ```r
 example <- matrix(c(1, 2, 3, 4, 5, 6, 7, 8), nrow = 4, ncol = 2)